horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![publish comment data class](images/wkc-admin/wkc-data-publish-comment.png)

-Now let's add that data class to a column in our *Telco-Customer-Churn.csv* asset.
+Now let's add that data class to a column in our *applicant_personal_data.csv* asset.

-* Go back to your Telco catalog and open it up to the column view ((☰) hamburger menu `Organize` -> `All catalogs` and choose `Telco catalog`).
-Under the *Browse assets* tab, click on the data set *Telco-Customer-Churn.csv* to get the column/row preview.
+* Go back to your CreditDataCatalog catalog and open it up to the column view ((☰) hamburger menu `Organize` -> `All catalogs` and choose `CreditDataCatalog`).
+Under the *Browse assets* tab, click on the data set *applicant_personal_data.csv* to get the column/row preview.
 Scroll right to get to the *CustomerID* column and click the down arrow next to "Customer Number" and then *View all*:
+### Need to change pic below

 ![change data class](images/wkc-admin/wkc-admin-existing-data-class.png)

 * In the window that opens, search for your newly created data class, *alphanumeric* and click it when it returns in the search.
 Then click *Select*:
+### Need to change pic below

 ![Set column to numerical data class](images/wkc-admin/wkc-admin-alphanumeric-data-class.png)